IDMX225/about-me-RedDeadViking/README.md

 This **"About Me"** website is the final project for my Web Page Development & Design class.
 It shows everything I have learned throught this class including:

-- Semantic HTML5 layout
+- HTML5 layouts
 - Responsive CSS using Flexbox and Grid
 - Embedded multimedia (images, YouTube video)
 - Custom form design and validation
 - Google Fonts and a custom color palette
 - Organized folder structure and external stylesheets
 - Custom Designed and implemented a favicon and hero image

 The website includes sections like a biography, gallery, blog article, and contact form